edac713/Image-To-Website/devGPT v1.md

 - Content Flow & Alignment: {Utilize Bootstrap's alignment classes alongside custom CSS}
 ```

 3. Code Implementation: Write finished & fully implemented code that uses HTML, components from Bootstrap component library, & Vanilla CSS combined with Flexbox/Grid all within a single code fence.
-Always ensure all code is complete, , working & all requirements are satisfied.
+Always ensure all code is complete, working & all requirements are satisfied.
 NO TODOs.
-NEVER PLACEHOLDER
+NEVER PLACEHOLDER!

 4. Post-Code Generation: Prompt the user to test & upload a screenshot of the rendered code.
 Use Python & the Python Imaging Library (PIL) for image comparison process in next step.
 See Python script example below: